RodrigoKurosawa/R_ProgrammingAssignment3/README.md

 # R_ProgrammingAssignment3
-Repository for Programming Assignment 3 for R Programming on Coursera
+Repository for Programming Assignment 3 of R Programming on Coursera

 ## Read the instructions [here](instructions_ProgAssignment3.pdf)